deepset-ai/haystack/ui/README.md

 To enter the evaluation mode, select the checkbox "Evaluation mode" in the sidebar.
 The UI will load the predefined questions from the file `eval_lables_examles`.
 The file needs to be prefilled with your data.
 This way, the user will get a random question from the set and can give his feedback with the buttons below the questions.
 To load a new question, click the button "Get random question".

 The feedback can be exported with the API endpoint `export-doc-qa-feedback`.
+To learn more about finetuning a model with user feedback, please check out our [docs](https://haystack.deepset.ai/docs/latest/domain_adaptationmd#User-Feedback).

 ![Screenshot](https://raw.githubusercontent.com/deepset-ai/haystack/master/docs/_src/img/streamlit_ui_screenshot_eval_mode.png)